monologid/mon-stack/README.md

 Then configure each environment variables.

-Start the backend server using following command.
+Start the frontend server using following command.

 ```bash
 cd ./packages/mon-stack-frontend